CloudLabs-MOC/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

    In the results, view the **Location** property for the table, which should be a path to the OneLake storage for the lakehouse ending with **/Tables/managed_products** (you may need to widen the **Data type** column to see the full path).

 1. Modify the `DESCRIBE` command and **run** it to show the details of the **external_products** table as shown here.
-This SQL command displays detailed metadata for the **external_products** table such as its schema, storage location, and properties within Microsoft Fabric.
+This SQL command displays detailed metadata for the **external_products** table, such as its schema, storage location, and properties within Microsoft Fabric.

     ```sql
    %%sql